Interview with Ronald Hobbs

 Now since Bach, we accept the note A to vibrate at 440 hertz, or whatever it is.
 If I go to that piano and hit that note, that’s the vibration.
 And that vibratory influence in its combinations can have an enormous impact.
 I don’t think we know what those combinations are when we speak.

-RW: Well when you gave that speech and saw that you could control the listeners, you were frightened because you were manifesting vibrations, which were coming through you, and you didn’t really understand these things.
+RW: Well, when you gave that speech and saw that you could influence the listeners, you were frightened because you were manifesting something that was coming through you, and you didn’t really understand these things.

 RH: People have gone to war and have died because some general can speak well.
 It’s a scary tool.